martincmartin/weather/README.md

 station which has just such a sensor.
 Does the wireless format use some proprietary format?
 Has it been reverse engineered?
 Yes!

-rtl-sdr.com sells a cheap USB dongle that can be used to intercept all kinds of radio signals.
+[rtl-sdr.com](https://rtl-sdr.com) sells a cheap USB dongle that can be used to intercept all kinds of radio signals.
 I bought the version 3, and followed the [quick start](https://www.rtl-sdr.com/QSG) and [antenna](https://www.rtl-sdr.com/using-our-new-dipole-antenna-kit/) guides.

 I had an old Raspberry Pi 3 that I won when I worked at Facebook, for being first in the Hacktober contest.
-In future years, I decided to focus on my work rather than winning internal contests, no matter how fun.
-I somehow managed to destroy a 64 GB microSSD card, but got it work with another.
+(In future years, I decided to focus on my work rather than winning internal contests, no matter how fun.)
+Anyway, in trying to set up the Pi, I somehow managed to destroy a 64 GB microSSD card, but got it work with another.
 I downloaded, compiled and configured the driver using the instructions from the "Getting Started On Linux" section of the quick start guide.
-To verify it was working, I installed GQRX (`sudo apt-get install gqrx-sdr`) and could actually listen to FM radio on my Raspberry Pi!
+To verify it was working, I installed GQRX (`sudo apt-get install gqrx-sdr`) and could actually listen to FM radio on my Raspberry Pi.

-The last step was to install [`rtl_433`](https://github.com/merbanan/rtl_433).
+The last step was to install and run [`rtl_433`](https://github.com/merbanan/rtl_433).
 Every 50 seconds, it would print the temperature and humidity from my outdoor weather sensor!